 The Merchant Navy broadly comes under the business of International Transport and Logistics.
 To have a thorough understanding of the management and organisational aspects of such business is extremely important for an individual and for innovation in the maritime sector in general.

 Institute Providing MSc in International Transport and Logistics:

 Deck officers/maritime professionals can opt to complete this MSc course over a period of two years.
 Conducted in liaison with the World Maritime University, the maritime course is an extremely interesting one.
-The details of this course can be found here.

 6. MBA in Shipping

 Masters in Business Administration (MBA) is by far the most famous post graduation course not just by maritime professionals but also for people in almost all the fields.

 A MBA degree in Shipping would definitely open several gates of opportunities for deck officers who are looking for an onshore job.

 However, it is to note that most of the reputed MBA universities ask for minimum 2-5 years of working experiences to become eligible for the course.
 Though there are some colleges which do take maritime professionals with less experience on the basis of their academic performance.